fabfog/dxbox-docs/docs/use-less-react/api/classes/serializable-class.md

 ### Overview
 The `@SerializableClass` decorator is a **meta-decorator** used to mark classes as serializable.
-It does not modify runtime behavior, but serves as a **developer hint and validation tool** to ensure the class implements `hydrate` and `dehydrate` methods correctly.
+It does not modify runtime behavior, but serves as a **developer hint and validation tool** to ensure the class has a `serialName` static const and implements `hydrate` and `dehydrate` methods correctly.

 ### Example